 - There should be no discord between managers & employees.

 - Interest of both managers and employees should be harmonized to secure understanding and cordial relations between them.

-Division of Responsibility – This principle aims at determining the real nature of roles to be played by managers & workers at different levels.
+This principle of scientific management emphasises determining the real nature of roles to be played by managers & workers at different levels.